Monday, June 30, 2025

 Backfire by Catherine Coulter

 I picked up Backfire because I needed a book set (at least partially) in Montana for my 50 States Challenge.
 Catherine Coulter’s FBI series has been a reliable go-to for me, so this felt like a solid bet.
 Bonus: I didn’t have to slog through chapters of setup.
-The book opens with attempted murder—because of course it does—and I was in.
+The book opens with attempted murder and I was in.
 If the judge hadn’t turned at just the right moment, well, let’s just say it would’ve been a very short story.

 One of the things I enjoyed most was that there were two crimes running side by side.
 At first, you think you’re following a straightforward “find the would-be assassin” plotline, but then surprise!
 There’s a twist (actually, several), and I especially loved that Sue turned out to be Xu.
 Double identities, dual cases, and criminals who apparently hold team meetings?
 Yes, please.